wangywUST/wangywust.github.io/CourseADSP2026/lecture_3.md

 > Can we estimate the current sample of a signal from a linear combination of its past samples?

+Concrete application scenarios:

+- **Speech coding:** Adjacent speech samples are strongly correlated because the vocal tract changes slowly over a few milliseconds.
+A phone codec can predict the next sample from recent samples and transmit mainly the prediction error, which requires fewer bits than transmitting the raw waveform.
+- **Radar clutter suppression:** Reflections from the ground, sea surface, or weather often vary slowly from pulse to pulse.
+A linear predictor can estimate this predictable clutter component from previous pulses; subtracting it makes moving targets easier to detect.
+- **Power-line or narrowband interference cancellation:** If a sensor signal is contaminated by a nearly sinusoidal 50/60 Hz component, recent samples contain enough phase and amplitude information to predict the interference.
+The prediction error filter can reduce this predictable tone while keeping less predictable components.
+- **Slowly varying sensor monitoring:** Temperature, pressure, vibration baseline, or biomedical measurements often change gradually.
+The current reading can be predicted from recent readings, and a large prediction error can indicate a fault, event, or abrupt change.

 For a highly correlated signal, such as speech, radar clutter, narrowband interference, or a slowly varying sensor measurement, the answer is often yes.
 The current sample contains information that is already partly present in previous samples.
 Linear prediction extracts this redundancy.

 A one-step $p$-th order forward predictor estimates $x(n)$ using the previous $p$ samples: